Floozutter/bookmarklets/e621/README.md

 adds the page's post to a hardcoded set

 ## click-all.js
-clicks every post in the page
+clicks every post in the page (useful for modes like "Add to Set")